catpea/catpea-project/database/furkies-purrkies/poem-1263/index.md

 Which also looks indistinguishable from actually knowing the city, where state tests and funding is concerned.

-But real education, will take you along on countless adventures, in varied contexts; that will result in you knowing the city by heart.
+But real education, will take you along on countless adventures in varied contexts;
+that will result in you knowing the city by heart.

 ---